Gopal-Khadka/DevGram/PROCEDURES.md

 ## Dynamic Suggested Users

 For home section, we can get synamic suggested user from the database rather than using the fixed user data.
 We will create a hook to do that for us.
 We will only suggest the users that we have not followed and we have limited no of the users to be suggested to be `3`.

+## Create Post Functionality

+- Create Post Create Modal on the `Create Post` section click on the `SideBar`.
+- Update the post data both on server and UI.
+  Changes need to be reflected on `users` and `posts` collection on the firestore database.
+Similarly, `userProfile` and `postStore` need to be updated accordingly which immediately reflect changes on the UI.